 When I first sewed mine up, I didn’t like it much.
 I realized I needed the waist (where the shirt and peplum meet) to be a little bit higher.
 So I unpicked it, cut another inch or two off the shirt, and sewed it back together.
 I also took it in a little more along the side seams.

 Then it’s just a matter of finishing the neckline and sleeves (as usual), and giving it a hem.
 Very narrow hems are easiest on peplums like this one.

 And that’s it!
 A trendy new top for about $7.50.
 I used this fabric from Girl Charlee and I think it’s PERFECT for a peplum shirt.
 It stretches, but it’s a lot stiffer than many knits, which gives the peplum a little body and allows the shirt to be more fitted without being clingy.
-A softer knit will give a drapier peplum – I’ll have one of those to show you next week.
+A softer knit will give a drapier peplum – check out an example of that in this post.